octobercms/docs/user-guide/quickstart/introduction/welcome.md

 ---
-subtitle: "Welcome to October CMS: learn what it is and what makes it special"
+subtitle: "A content management framework built on Laravel"
 ---
 # Welcome

-You have found October CMS, a content management system for building websites that are as simple or as powerful as you need them to be.
+Welcome to October CMS, a content management framework for building websites that are as simple or as powerful as you need them to be.
 Whether you are here to launch a personal blog, a business site, or something entirely custom, you are in the right place.

 ## What is October CMS?

-October CMS is a web application.
-It runs on a web server, you interact with it through a browser, and it produces the websites your visitors see.
-Think of it as the engine behind your site.
-It handles content, templates, media, and everything in between.

-Technically, October CMS is built on PHP and the [Laravel](https://laravel.com/) framework.
-You do not need to know PHP to use it, but if you do, you will feel right at home.
+Think of October CMS as a content management framework.
+It takes care of the things every website needs, like content management, user accounts, file storage, and backend administration, so you can focus on what makes your site yours.
+You manage it through a browser-based backend panel or directly from your code editor.

+Under the hood, it extends the [Laravel framework](https://laravel.com/) with its own library that simplifies common tasks so you never have to reinvent the wheel.
+Everything Laravel offers is still there, plus a layer on top that makes it even easier to use.

-## What Makes It Special?
+## What Can It Do?

+October CMS is a one-stop shop.
+Everything you need to build and manage a professional website is included out of the box:

-- **Tailor** lets you define custom content types (blog posts, team members, product listings, events) using simple YAML files.
-No plugins, no code.
-Describe what your content looks like and October CMS builds the backend forms and database for you.
+- **Custom content types.** Use blueprints to define blog posts, team members, product listings, or anything else in simple YAML files.
+October CMS generates the backend forms, database, and admin navigation for you.
+- **Ready-made admin interfaces.** Lists, forms, dashboards, import/export, and relation management are all built in.
+Define them in configuration and skip the boilerplate.
+- **A built-in AJAX framework.** Build interactive pages using HTML attributes alone, no JavaScript required.
+Add a single meta tag and your site gets SPA-like page transitions out of the box.
-- **A real theming system** gives you full control over your HTML, CSS, and JavaScript.
+- **Full control over your markup.** Your HTML, CSS, and JavaScript are yours.
 No mystery markup or locked-down templates.
 Your site looks exactly the way you design it.
+- **Multisite from the ground up.** Run multiple sites and languages from a single installation with per-site themes, plugins, and permissions.
+- **An escape hatch when you need it.** Blueprints and custom plugins share the same architecture, so when you need more control, you can switch to the familiar MVC pattern without starting over.
-- **A plugin ecosystem** lets you add features when you need them (contact forms, SEO tools, e-commerce) without bloating your project from day one.
+- **A plugin ecosystem** for when you need something extra (contact forms, SEO tools, e-commerce) without bloating your project from day one.
-- **Built on Laravel** means you have a modern, well-documented foundation underneath.
-If you ever need to go deeper, the full power of Laravel is there.

 ## What Does "October CMS" Stand For?

-October CMS was first released in October 2014.
-The name captures the spirit of the project: a fresh start, like the beginning of a new season.
+The name comes from the month the project launched, capturing the spirit of a fresh start and a new season.
+The guiding philosophy aligns with a well-known principle from Albert Einstein:

-## What You Will Learn
+> _"Everything should be made as simple as possible, but not simpler."_

+Websites are simple by nature, and building them should be too.
+You own your code, your data, and your infrastructure.

+## Getting Started

-The next few pages will get you set up and building.
-Here is what we will cover:
+The next few pages will get you set up and building:

-- **The terminal**: the command-line application built into your operating system.
-If you already know your way around a terminal, feel free to skip ahead.
+- **[Terminal Basics](./terminal.md)**: a quick introduction to the command line.
+Skip ahead if you are already comfortable.
-- **A text editor**: your tool for editing templates and configuration files.
-We recommend VS Code with the October Code extension.
+- **[Text Editor](./text-editor.md)**: setting up VS Code with the October Code extension.
-- **Installing October CMS**: using the Wizard Installer, DDEV, or Composer.
+- **[Installation](./installation.md)**: getting October CMS running using the Wizard Installer, DDEV, or Composer.

 After that, we will tour the backend panel, create your first page, and start building real features.

 ::: tip
-If you get stuck at any point, the [October CMS community](https://talk.octobercms.com) and [Discord server](https://discord.gg/jNaFhfz6FX) are great places to ask for help.
-We all want your first experience with October CMS to be a good one.
+The [October CMS community](https://talk.octobercms.com) and [Discord server](https://discord.gg/jNaFhfz6FX) are great places to ask questions and connect with other developers.
 :::

-## Next Steps

-Continue to [Terminal Basics](./terminal.md) to get comfortable with the command line, or skip ahead to [Installation](./installation.md) if you are ready to dive in.